Blackwood Forest

 The Basics

-Terrain: Firm and flat woodland paths
+Terrain: Firm and flat woodland paths.

-Toilets: Yes, at The Retreat
+Toilets: Toilets are available at The Retreat.

-Public Transport: There is no public transport to this location
+Public Transport: There is no public transport to this location.

 The Route